Skip to main content

 Input validationPydantic models on every API endpoint, server-side validation on every form.
 Domain inputs canonicalized and length-capped before storage.

-Web application firewallApplication-level WAF middleware that bans IPs hitting common attack signatures (path traversal, SQLi probes, scanner UAs).
+Web application firewallApplication-level WAF middleware that bans IPs exhibiting malicious request patterns.

-Prompt injectionLLM-backed features (DMARC analysis assistant) treat all outputs as untrusted content.
+Prompt injectionLLM-backed features treat all model outputs as untrusted content.
 Generated text is rendered, never executed, never used as a tool call.

-DependenciesPinned versions in requirements.txt.
-Reviewed for known CVEs prior to deploy.
+DependenciesPinned versions, reviewed for known CVEs prior to deploy.

 Operational security

-• · Hosting: Google Cloud Run for the web tier; Cloud SQL (PostgreSQL) for the data tier; Cloud Run Jobs for scanning workloads; Cloud Scheduler for orchestration.
-US region.
+• · Hosting: Google Cloud Run for the web tier and Cloud SQL (PostgreSQL) for the data tier, in a US region.

-• · Email sending: Resend (transactional only: account verification, password reset, alert notifications).
+• · Email sending: Transactional only (account verification, password reset, alert notifications).
 DMARC enforced on phishfence.io's sending domain.

-• · Deploys: All deploys go through Cloud Build with automated tests, type checks, and security scans.
+• · Deploys: All deploys go through CI with automated tests, type checks, and security scans.
 Production deploys are gated behind manual approval.

 Incident response